Cananito/Cananito.github.io/_generator/content/golf.md

 ### Clubs

 My first club set was the [Tour Edge HP25](https://www.touredge.com/hp25mensfullset) which I bought back in 2017.
-I’ve since swapped everything out except for the driver, a fairway wood, and the putter.
+I’ve since kept the putter, but dropped the driver and woods, and swapped out irons and wedges with Takomo clubs.

 <div class="table-container">
     <table>